AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 # High-Value Project Tutorials - Beat The Retention!
 Not The Algorithm!
 Keep Players, Grow Your Game, Forget Competitors!
+Make Games That Adapts To Players, Not The Other Way Around!

 ## Disclaimer